 The programme supports D/deaf and Disabled dance artists from England and Italy to travel to host organisations in the opposite country to explore Disability, dance and inclusive creativity, deepening relationships and shared understanding about dance, Disability and creative processes between the two countries.

-Open Dialogo Webinars
+Open Dialogo in Conversation

 Sharing knowledge and experiences of dance and Disability